 What type of content do you primarily create?

-How to find the right guest: Think of them as tech support
+How to find the right podcast interview guests

-Before hitting up all your friends to come on your show, consider the qualities that make a good guest.
+Before hitting up all your friends to come on your show, consider the qualities that make a good podcast guest.
 More than anything, your guest has to be an engaging and concise talker.
-They can be funny, you two can have great chemistry, and they can be your best friend—that’s great for the group chat.
-But being able to hold an audience’s attention and communicate their expert information are the most important qualities.
+While personal chemistry matters, the ability to hold an audience's attention and communicate expert information clearly are the most important qualities for a successful podcast interview.

-Think of it like this: if you didn’t know this person, could they walk you through fixing your computer as tech support?
-Can they give you instructions, listen to your ideas, and hold you on the phone for a while?
-If the answer is yes, they’d probably be a good guest.
-As you work through your business cards, social media mutuals, and Discord channels, use this as a point of reference to pick the best guest for your podcast interview.
+Think of it like this: if you didn't know this person, could they walk you through fixing your computer as tech support?
+Can they give clear instructions, listen to your ideas, and keep you engaged on the phone?
+If the answer is yes, they'd probably make a great podcast interview guest.
+As you sort through potential candidates, use this communication litmus test to identify who will truly connect with your listeners.

 Now that you know who you're going to ask, how are you going to go about it?
 A short and sweet email is all you need.
 Just lay out the relevant information about your show, how long the interview will take, and why they would make a good guest.
 Here's an example if I reached out to my friend Amanda to come on my podcast where we rank video game characters: